 This post will show you how to make scatter plots and take them to the next level in three ways.
 We’ll cover (1) a formatting trick to make your scatter plots stand out, (2) ideas for maximizing the data-ink ratio in the context of scatter plots, and (3) a calculated field that will automatically break your dimension members into four usable segments.

-This is a one-minute preview of the 3 Ways to Make Stunning Scatter Plots in Tableau video at Playfair Data TV.
+This is a preview of the 3 Ways to Make Stunning Scatter Plots in Tableau video at Playfair Data TV.

 How to make a scatter plot in Tableau